spinnaker/spinnaker/docs/commands.md

 ---
 ## hal config notification twilio

-Manage and view Spinnaker configuration for the Twilio SMS notification
+Manage and view Spinnaker configuration for the twilio notification

 #### Usage
 ```